nurmaton/Hashim/README.md

 2. Navigate to the `notebooks/` directory and open the `Flapping Demo.ipynb` file.

 3. You can run the cells in the notebook to set up, run, and visualize the deformable flapping simulation.
+Because you installed the package, the `import jax_ib` statement will work correctly.

 ## Core Concepts of the Deformable Model